Azure/Azure-Sentinel/Training/Azure-Sentinel-Training-Lab/Modules/Module-1-Setting-up-the-environment.md

 Permissions to create a resource group in your Azure subscription.

-### Exercise 1: Deploy Azure Sentinel Labs ARM template
+### Exercise 1: Deploy Azure Sentinel Training Lab ARM template

 1. Click on the button below.
 Make sure that you open it in a new tab so you keep these instructions open.